JohnSell620/HPC-Library/README.md

 ## Building
 ### Install OpenMPI
 Some benchmarking programs depend on OpenMPI, but it's not required for most programs.
-Skip steps 1 through 3 if using these are not desired.
+Skip steps 1 through 3 if using these is not desired.
 1. Download OpenMPI (recommend extracting contents in /usr/local).
 2. Run the following commands.
 ```bash